 Why Can Spiritual Narcissists be More Dangerous than Other Narcissists?

-Please note that spiritual narcissists don’t just appear at church or religious events–they wreak havoc wherever they go because they have tied their religious abuse to every aspect of their life.
+Please note that often spiritual narcissists don’t just appear at church or religious events–they wreak havoc wherever they go because they have tied their religious abuse to every aspect of their life.
 They do this because they have attached religion and their “close association with God” to their whole being.
 There is no separating their religion from their personhood as long as there is someone else anywhere near them or the chance that they could be seen by somebody else.

 What Does Their Spiritual Abuse Look Like?